 Society of Biblical Literature (SBL) and Mid-Atlantic Region.

-His forthcoming book is Jerusalem Throne Games: Battle of Biblical Stories after the Death of David
+His current book is Jerusalem Throne Games: Battle of Biblical Stories after the Death of David